EnzoSeason/study-notes/seasonliu/auto-blogs-system.md

-# A blog system with github webooks
+# A blogs system with github webooks

 As a developer, I like learning and sharing new technology.
 However, I find it wastes a lot time to copy my notes and post them on blogs websites like medium.
 So, I decide to create my own blog site.